10 Ways To Eat More Dandelion Greens (Especially If You’re Tired Of Kale)

 8. Wilted dandelion greens salad with butternut squash, quinoa + avocado

 Get yourself some cubes of roasted butternut squash, cooked quinoa, a ripe avocado, some dandelion greens and coconut oil.
 Add a small amount of coconut oil in a frying pan over medium heat and add greens.
 Cook for about a minute until just barely wilted.
 Place the squash, quinoa and sliced avocado on top of the wilted greens.
 Top with your dressing of choice.

 9. Chopped + wilted in brown rice with chickpeas + tamari

 Grab some brown rice, dandelion greens, cooked chickpeas, (untoasted) sesame oil or coconut oil and tamari.
-Cook your brown rice according to package instructions.
-Whether you’re using a rice cooker or boiling stovetop, add the dandelion greens to the rice about 5 minutes before rice is done.
+Cook the brown rice according to package instructions.
+Whether you’re using a rice cooker or boiling stovetop, add the dandelion greens to the rice about 5 minutes before the rice is done.
 Plate and add chickpeas, oil and tamari to your liking (if you have some scallions, chop these up and add them in also).

 10. Dandelion green chips

-Get some dandelion greens coconut oil and sea salt.
+Get some dandelion greens, coconut oil and sea salt.
 Heat to oven to 350ºF.
 Place the greens on a parchment lined baking sheet in a single layer and drizzle with a small amount of coconut oil and sea salt.
 Bake for about 8-10 minutes until crispy.